napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 #### License

 The license under which your plugin is distributed.
 Use a valid [SPDX identifier](https://spdx.org/licenses/) or the string `"Other"`.
-The hub supports filtering by [OSI-approved](https://opensource.org/licenses) open source licenses.
 Modern Python packaging uses the [`license-expression` format](https://packaging.python.org/en/latest/specifications/core-metadata/#license-expression) for specifying licenses.

 ```toml
 [project]